Find a plan.

 New Mexico reconsidered the buy-in program in 2019, but it didn’t pass.
 Instead, the state pivoted to focus on the idea of using state funds to provide additional subsidies for people who buy their own health insurance.
 In 2021, the state enacted legislation to reinstate the health insurance tax in NM (at the state level rather than the federal level) and use the money to create a Health Care Affordability Fund.
 That program is being used to make private health insurance more affordable and more robust for people with mid-range incomes who purchased coverage through beWellnm.

-U.S. Representative, Ben Ray Lujan, who represents New Mexico’s 3rd Congressional District, supports the idea of Medicaid buy-in.
+Senator Ben Ray Lujan, who represents New Mexico in the U.S. Senate, supports the idea of Medicaid buy-in.
 And Governor Michelle Lujan Grisham, who was a U.S. Representative until winning her 2018 gubernatorial race, introduced legislation at the federal level in 2017 that would have allowed people to buy into Medicaid.
 The Health Care Choices and Affordability Act did not advance at the federal level, but creating a Medicaid buy-in program may end up being more feasible at the state level.

 Centennial Care insurers: Blue Cross Blue Shield of New Mexico, Presbyterian, and Western Sky